FACULTY OF SOCIAL WORK

 Chair, Recruitment & Hiring Committee

 Winnipeg, Manitoba R3T 2N2

-Inquiries about these positions can be directed to:
+Please direct any inquiries about these positions to:

 Dean Michael Yellow Bird